Engee documentation

 u update Highlighting active interface modules

-Updated the design of the selected or active module indication in interface.
-Now it is easier to understand in which window you are working.
+Updated the design of the display of the selected or active module in interface.
+Now it’s easier to understand which window you’re working in.

 image6